scarlett-de/Zoomcamp_hw/project/README.md

 - **Google Looker Studio - Data Visualization**: Created interactive dashboards in Google Looker Studio to visualize trends and distributions.

+# Project Architecture Overview
+Add a diagram

+Pipeflow details are as below:
+1) Load data to GCP
+2) Load data from GCP to BigQuery
+3) Create DBT models (staging and core), staging model is to transform data initially core model is to create dimentional tables and fact tables that are ready to use to analyze.
+4) set up Airflow
+5) Create dashabord in Google Looker Studio

 # Reproducbility: Steps of running the project